Even if it feels a little like we’ve been living in a practical joke (albeit a not very funny one) for a year now,

 It probably goes without saying that this is a year to keep the pranks light-hearted and fun; it’s not the time to pretend anyone is sick or in danger, or that any pet is missing (that prank never goes well, speaking from personal experience).
 But whether your kids are with grandparents in person or they’ll be doing the

-practical jokes over FaceTime or Zoom, there are tons of silly pranks that will have everyone in the family laughing.
+practical jokes over FaceTime or Zoom, there are tons of funny pranks to do on grandparents that will have everyone in the family laughing.

 It’s hard to say what’s the larger Zoom frustration, when someone tells you you’re muted after you’ve just said a long sentence, or when someone is talking to you but you can’t hear them.
 If your kids are Zooming with your parents, have them pretend they can’t hear grandma and grandpa (just be warned that you may hear some colorful language when they can’t figure out how to get off mute).